Mikej81/f5-bigip-hardening-DO/Canada-ITSG-33.md

 This is accomplished by leveraging the directory service attributes that identify the last successful login of each account and by programing the desired logic in the F5 Visual Policy Editor to automatically deny access to an account that has been inactive for longer than the defined time period after the account has been successfully authorized, and this is enforced for access to the individual infrastructure components of the solution such as the F5 appliances, the servers and the firewalls, as well as for access to the applications serviced and contained within this infrastructure.

 #### AC-2(5) ACCOUNT MANAGEMENT | INACTIVITY LOGOUT
-This F5 solution automatically logs out users when the defined time-period of inactivity has elapsed.
-This is accomplished by configuration of the "Inactivity Timeout" setting in the Access policy and is enforced for access to the individual infrastructure components of the solution such as the F5 appliances, the servers and the firewalls, as well as for access to the applications serviced and contained within this infrastructure.
+This F5 solution automatically logs out users when the defined time-period of inactivity has elapsed and different time-period values can be be specified for connections to the BIG-IP system's management services: web-based Configuration utility, SSH connections, Console and TMSH.
+For other individual infrastructure components such as the servers and firewalls, as well as for access to the appications services and contained within this infrastructure, this is accomplished by configuration of the "Inactivity Timeout" setting in the Access policy.

 #### AC-2(6) ACCOUNT MANAGEMENT | DYNAMIC PRIVILEGE MANAGEMENT
 This F5 solution automatically, dynamically and immediately enforces access controls continuously over the entire duration of a user's authorized session.
 This is also commonly referred to as the "Zero Trust" access model.
 The solution also enforces "step-up authentication" to dynamically adjust the privileges of users based on any number of parameters, including time of day, sub-systems they are attempting to access, or changes in their device's posture, such as disabling their client anti-virus software or becoming infected with malware, and allows for the encryption of the communications to be changed, including changing the encryption keys and requesting client-provided certificate authentication, also referred to as "mutual authentication".
 This is accomplished with the configuration of the corresponding logic in the F5 access policy definition and is enforced for access to the individual infrastructure components of the solution such as the F5 appliances, the servers and the firewalls, as well as for access to the applications serviced and contained within this infrastructure.